 - What is World Vision doing to help Syrians impacted by the crisis?

 - How long has World Vision worked in the Middle East?

 - How can I help vulnerable Syrian children and their families?

-- 6.8 million people are displaced within Syria — the largest number in the world and the highest number of people in need since the start of the conflict.
+- Within Syria, 6.8 million people are displaced — the largest number worldwide and the highest since the conflict’s start.

-- About 2 million Syrian refugee children are out of school and an additional 1.6 million are at risk of dropping out.
+- Approximately 2 million Syrian refugee children are out of school, and an additional 1.6 million are at risk of dropping out.

-How did the 2023 earthquake affect the Syrian refugee crisis?
+How has the 2023 earthquake affected the Syrian refugee crisis?

 How has the ongoing war in Syria affected the country today?

-The more than decade-long Syrian conflict has devastated the country and its people, with far-reaching consequences that continue to impact the nation today.
-Emergencies, including the recent earthquake, a global food crisis, the COVID-19 pandemic, and a cholera outbreak, have exacerbated conditions.
+The continuation of the war, spanning more than a decade, has devastated the country and its people, with far-reaching consequences that impact the nation today:

 - Loss of life: The conflict has resulted in the deaths of hundreds of thousands, including civilians and the fighting factions.